Proposed legislative framework to enhance protection of the computer systems of critical infrastructure

 In recent years, laws and regulations protecting the security of computer systems of critical infrastructures have become increasingly common in other jurisdictions.

-We have made reference to the legislative direction of other jurisdictions (including Mainland China, Macao Special Administrative Region, Australia, the European Union, Singapore, the United Kingdom and the United States) in formulating a regulatory regime that is suitable for Hong Kong.
+We have made reference to the legislative direction of other jurisdictions (including Chinese Mainland, Macao Special Administrative Region, Australia, the European Union, Singapore, the United Kingdom and the United States) in formulating a regulatory regime that is suitable for Hong Kong.

 Question 10:Is there a consultation?